TGTicheler/Kobra/assignment 1/README.md

 Whitespaces are used to separate application of two variables. 'λ' is accepted instead of '\'.
 If no parentheses are used, the order of presedence for the operators is as follows: lambda abstraction groups more strongly than application.
 And application associates to the left.
 The program does not support a dot after the lambda abstracion variable or anywhere else.
-The program can be exited by typing 'exit'.